software-tools-books/js4ds/misc/gloss.md

 in reply to a [request](#http-request).

 **HTTP status code**{:#http-status-code}:
-a numerical code that indicates what happened when an [HTTP request]{#http-request} was processed, such as 200 (OK),
+a numerical code that indicates what happened when an [HTTP request](#http-request) was processed, such as 200 (OK),
 404 (not found),
 or 500 (internal server error).
-Four-digit codes are reserved for reporting the actions of ancient malevolent entities bent on the destruction of all that is good in the universe, and will be phased in from 2026 onward.

 **in-memory database**{:#in-memory-database}:
 a database that is stored in memory rather than in permanent storage.